-ARTICLE V.
+ARTICLE V. The Congress, whenever two thirds

-The Congress, whenever two thirds of both Houses shall deem it necessary, shall propose Amendments to cation of the Legislatures of two thirds of the several States, shall call a Convention for proposing Amendments, which, in either Case, shall be valid to all Intents and Purposes, as Part of this Constitution, when ratified by the Legislatures of three fourths of the several States, or by Conventions in three fourths thereof, as the one or the other Mode of Ratification may be proposed by the Congress; Provided that no Amendment which may be made prior to the Year One Thousand eight hundred and eight shall in any Manner affect the first and fourth Clauses in the Ninth
+of both Houses shall deem it necessary, shall propose Amendments to this Constitution, or, on the Applirecommend to their Consideration cation of the Legislatures of two thirds of the several States, shall call a Convention for proposing Amendments, which, in either Case, shall be valid to all Intents and in Case of Disagreement between Purposes, as Part of this Constituthem, with Respect to the Time of tion, when ratified by the Legislatures of three fourths of the several States, or by Conventions in three fourths thereof, as the one or sadors and other public Ministers; the other Mode of Ratification may he shall take Care that the Laws be be proposed by the Congress; Provided that no Amendment which may be made prior to the Year One Thousand eight hundred and eight shall in any Manner affect the first and fourth Clauses in the Ninth of the United States which shall be made in Pursuance thereof; and all Treatles made, or which shall be made, under the Authority of the United States, shall be the supreme Law of the Land; and the Judges in every State shall be bound thereby, any Thing in the Constitution or Laws of any State to the Contrary notwithstanding.